-Controlled research has also shown benefits from TM for patients with angina pectoris (cardiac pain on exercise) who had angiographically-proven coronary artery disease and positive exercise-stress tests.
+The finding of improved myocardial blood flow supports earlier research showing benefits from TM for patients with angina pectoris (cardiac pain on exercise) who had angiographically-proven coronary artery disease and positive exercise-stress tests.
 TM improved exercise tolerance and maximum workload achieved during a standard exercise test, and delayed the onset of electrocardiographic evidence of myocardial ischaemia (shortage of oxygen in the heart muscle) [26].